-Donald Trump-Supporting ‘Massage’ Spa Owner Li Yang Is Linked To Chinese Government, ‘Mother Jones’ Reports
+Donald Trump Supporter & ‘Massage’ Spa Owner Li Yang Is Linked To Chinese Government, ‘Mother Jones’ Reports

-In late February, one of Donald Trump’s highest-profile supporters, New England Patriots owner Robert Kraft, was charged with soliciting prostitution in a Florida “massage” parlor, as Inquisitr reported.
-But the Kraft charges were linked to a bigger scandal, as a law enforcement investigation uncovered what officials said was a sex trafficking ring involving women taken from China and forced to work as prostitutes in the spa visited by Kraft, and a network of related massage spas throughout Florida.
+In late February, one of Donald Trump’s highest-profile supporters, New England Patriots owner Robert Kraft, was charged with soliciting prostitution in a Florida “massage” parlor, as The Inquisitr reported.
+But the Kraft charges were linked to a bigger scandal, as a law enforcement investigation uncovered what officials said was a sex trafficking ring that involved women taken from China and forced to work as prostitutes in the spa visited by Kraft and a network of related massage spas throughout Florida.

 But the scandal did not stop there, and on Sunday, took perhaps its most bizarre turn yet, as the onetime owner of the Jupiter, Florida, spa at which Kraft is charged with receiving sex for money, was linked to high levels of the Chinese government, by a new investigative report in the magazine Mother Jones.

-The links could be highly significant and carry consequences for Trump himself, because the business owner, Li “Cindy” Yang, suddenly became a major donor to Trump’s campaign in 2016 and 2017, after engaging in no meaningful United States political activity for at least a decade.
-She also ran a business that specialized in gaining access to Trump and other Trump-backing Republicans for Chinese business executives — executives who some experts suspect of connections to Chinese intelligence operations, as Inquisitr reported on Saturday.
+The links could be highly significant and carry consequences for Trump himself, because the business owner, Li “Cindy” Yang, suddenly became a major donor to Trump’s campaign in 2016 and 2017 after engaging in no meaningful United States political activity for at least a decade.
+She also ran a business that specialized in gaining access to Trump and other Trump-backing Republicans for Chinese business executives — executives who some experts suspect of connections to Chinese intelligence operations, as The Inquisitr reported on Saturday.

 The Inquisitr report also noted that Yang served as an official in an advocacy group overseen by China’s ruling Communist Party, as seen in the below Twitter post.